lutzh/innovation-day-2015-02-20/README.md

 Alternative: build a simple http client library wrapper around spray-client that takes care of retries with incremental backoff

 **Contact person(s)**
-- Age
+- Age (not participating, can help with bootstrapping and introductions)
-- Jan Toebes
-- Arnout

 **Team members**
 - Dennis Vis (XSD)